Azure/azure-iot-sdks/c/doc/devbox_setup.md

 2. Go over [OpenSSL Installation] and [Compilation_and_Installation] and for **additional** details and references on supported configurations, pre-requisites and build steps that you may want to look at.

-3. For x86 configuration, follow below steps
-Open VS 2015 x86 Native Tools Command Prompt and enter following commands
+3. For x86 configuration, open VS 2015 x86 **Native** Tools Command Prompt and enter below commands to set build configuration

  `perl Configure VC-WIN32 no-asm`

  `ms\do_ms`

-4. For x64 configuration, follow below steps
-Open VS 2015 x64 Native Tools Command Prompt
+4. For x64 configuration, open VS 2015 x64 **Native** Tools Command Prompt and enter below commands to set build configuration

  `perl Configure VC-WIN64A no-asm`